jayahir/groktls/README.md

 - OpenSSL like filter syntax, allowing configuration of filters in applications
 - Filter syntax is compatible with lists of cipher suite names, allowing drop-in enhancement of existing applications
 - Filtering excludes unsafe cipher suites (including export cipher suites) by default, avoiding mistakes
-- Interactive tester application to determine Java VM capabilities and test filters
+- Interactive tester application to determine JRE and JSSE capabilities, and test filters
 - Packaged as an OSGi bundle

 ## Licensing